Ray-B-Ouamba/FERRIS-WHEEL-PROJECT/README.md

 * CSS.

 ## OPTIMIZATIONS:
-* Add some JavaScript to make it more
+* Add some JavaScript to make it more interactive.

 ## LESSONS LEARNED:
 * Utilize CSS to animate elements, transform them, and adjust their speed and build a Ferris wheel.